 The Community Development Block Grant (CDBG) is a federal grant program by the U.S. Department of Housing and Urban Development (HUD).
 CDBG is a formula grant allocated to local governments for the purpose of developing viable urban communities by providing decent housing, a suitable living environment, and expanding economic opportunities principally for persons of low and moderate-income.
 Eligible programs and projects must satisfy one or more of the following objectives: provide a benefit to low- and moderate-income persons, prevent or eliminate slum or blight, and/or assist with a natural disaster.
 Additionally, HUD has identified "presumed beneficiary" categories eligible for CDBG funding.

-Non-profit organizations interested in obtaining CDBG funding or learning if their particular services are CDBG-eligible, should email Gayle Ackerman, Director of Development Services, to obtain further information.
+Non-profit organizations interested in obtaining CDBG funding or learning if their particular services are CDBG-eligible, should email Ron Santos, Senior Planner, to obtain further information.
 Your organization could also be added to the interest list for the next round of funding.
 The Notice of Funding Availability (NOFA) is published in the fall of each calendar year.

 |Age Well Senior Services||Provides seniors with in-home supportive services (e.g., bathing, housekeeping, coordinating Meals-on-Wheels, etc.)|